-Entries will be judged by a team of experts led by author and broadcaster, Dr Helen Scales.
+Entries were judged by a team of experts led by author and broadcaster, Dr Helen Scales. and Save Our Seas Foundation’s James Lea.

 Check out last year’s winning essay entries published in the Guardian online here